-Traditional Spanakorizo-Greek rice with spinach and lemon is at its best with plenty of herbs and lemon.
-This is one of the great classic dishes of Greek cuisine, delicious, low-calorie, and rich in fiber.
+Traditional spanakorizo, Greek rice with spinach and lemon, is at its best with plenty of fresh herbs and bright citrus.
+This beloved classic of Greek cuisine is simple, nourishing, and deeply comforting.
+Light yet satisfying, spanakorizo is naturally low-calorie, rich in fiber, and a staple of everyday Greek home cooking.

-If you love spanakorizo-Greek rice, you will also love these traditional stuffed cabbage rolls-lahanodolmades, gemista-stuffed tomatoes or Greek stuffed eggplants!
+If you love Spanakorizo-Greek rice with Spinach & Lemon), you will also love these traditional Stuffed Cabbage rolls–Lahanodolmades, Gemista-Stuffed Tomatoes, or Greek Stuffed Eggplants!

 Here is what you need